-Any student enrolled in the 11th or 12th grade may enroll to receive dual credit providing s/he meets the requirements established by law, Central Nine Career Center and the university issuing the dual credit.
-Any interested student should contact Central Nine Career Center's counselor or teacher to obtain the necessary information on enrollment.
+Any student may enroll to receive dual credit providing s/he meets the requirements established by law, Central Nine Career Center and the university issuing the dual credit.
+Any interested student should contact their Central Nine Career Center's Student Services Coordinator or teacher to obtain the necessary information on enrollment.